FrederiqueRetsema/DemoCypressWordPress/README.md

 In the sandbox, change the IP address to your value in the files c:\demo\initialize_wp_db\config.cy.js and c:\demo\write\config.cy.js

+## Firewall
+You might have to open ports 80 and 3306 in the firewall.
+Please mind that Docker might block all traffic from other network cards.

 ## Initialize WordPress
 In the sandbox, execute the following commands to start Cypress and initialize the database via Cypress: